demiculus/demiculus.github.io/breaking.md

 19 Jan 2019 - Figured out how to do keep my legs up (by being more at the top of my back) but couldn’t do seamlessly yet

+26 Jan 2019 - I think I figured it out this time, when I'm on my back and trying to get to turtle position I need to push my hand while not lifting my legs above toward my head.

+26 Jan 2019 - I am not failing/trying enough because my shoulder hurts.
+I need to find a way to prevent it.

 ### Flare

 19 Jan 2019 - First time did 50 flares in 1 day